Artworks in the collection: Construction P4A-2018, 65 x 50 x 6 cm Construction P4B-2018, 65 x 50 x 6 cm

 The email must have the following contents:

-– WORKING DATA (in the following order:
+– WORK DETAILS (in the following order:

 name of the artist, title, date, technique / material, format, exhibition certificate if applicable)